khalatevarun/khalatevarun/README.md

-- 📍  I am Frontend developer with proficiency in Javascript, Typescript and ReactJS ecosystem.
+- 📍  I am Frontend developer with proficiency in Javascript, ReactJS ecosystem.
 - 🔭 I am currently working on [GradGoggles](https://www.gradgoggles.com/), which is a Virtual Yearbook & Scrapbook platform.
-- 🌱 I’m currently learning MERN stack.
 - 📫 Reach me at **khalatevarun@gmail.com**

 <h3 align="left">Languages and Tools</h3>